DeFilippis/academic-kickstart/content/home/intro.md

 weight = 15  # Order that this section will appear.

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = "Epistemic Quiz Contest" subtitle = ""
+title = "False Belief Crowdsourcing Contest" subtitle = ""

 [design]